Sam2much96/Dystopia-App/README.md

 (11) Watch Anime:
 	  Stream Dystopia Anime from the app

-(12)Environment animation
+(12)Environment animation:
+		Environment objects are animated and optimized to trigger upon player's interractions

 (13)FFmpeg Decoder Libraries from 'https://github.com/kidrigger/godot-videodecoder ' are used in the Anime streaming section.
 I rendered the
 	video in 720p, the game's resolution.

 (14) Adaptable Ads
 		A part of my partnership with Appodeal, i implemented their SDK, Facebook's SDK, and Admob into the app for mobile builds.
+		Also implemented an Ads manager system to implement a smart ads system

 (15) Storing video files and loading video streams are now global functions
 		'func GLobals.store_video_files(_body)', and Globals._Video_Stream(node , stream, _sound, viewport).
 The mobile engine doesn't handle high-res videos well.
 (16) I implemented A touch input manager from https://github.com/Federico-Ciuffardi/Godot-Touch-Input-Manager/releases to fix the comics section ux problem
 (17) The Project uses a custom AndroidManifest.xml, backup_rule.xml, build.grade and config.gradle scripts to build for android.
+(18) Dialogic:
+		It implements dialogic to handle storytelling and rpg interractions (19) Translation:
+		It implements a global Dialogue function to parse .csv translation files and change dialogue depending on Player's preferred language settings.
 -Features to Fix
 	-Enemy Animation
 	-Fix up Game's spawnpoints (look at the Exit code in the Temple interior scene)